Woollahra Municipal Council – allegations of corrupt conduct involving offer of payment to the Council (Operation Avoca)

 On 31 January 2023, Yehia J dismissed Mr Gamage’s application for leave to appeal the 16 June 2022 decision (on the basis that Magistrate Price had no power to determine an application for a permanent stay of proceedings in committal proceedings).

 On 3 May 2023, Mr Gamage served the Commission with a subpoena to produce the affidavit made in support of an application for a surveillance device warrant (see below).
 The Commission’s application to have the subpoena set aside was set down for hearing on 5 June 2023.
 Before that date, Mr Gamage served an ICAC officer with a subpoena to give evidence at that hearing.
 On 5 June 2023, both subpoenas were set aside on the basis that neither served a legitimate forensic purpose.
 On 19 June 2023, Mr Gamage filed a summons in the NSW Supreme Court seeking leave to appeal the decision to set aside the subpoenas.
-This matter was heard before Rothman J on 8 February 2024 and judgment was reserved.
+This matter was listed for hearing on 8 February 2024.
+The matter was heard before Rothman J. On 8 August 2024, Rothman J granted leave to appeal on certain grounds but the appeal and summons were dismissed with costs.

 Gamage v Riashi & Anor (Supreme Court application): On 21 November 2022, Mr Gamage filed a summons in the Supreme Court seeking access to an application for a surveillance device warrant made by an ICAC officer on 16 December 2009.
 The Commission was subsequently joined as the second defendant and a submitting appearance filed on behalf of the ICAC officer.
 On 20 March 2023, Mr Gamage filed a notice of motion to issue three subpoenas.
 The notice of motion was partially dismissed on 22 March 2023 (Gamage v Riashi [2023] NSWSC 277).
 The summons and the balance of the notice of motion were dismissed on 19 April 2023 (Gamage v Riashi & Anor [2023] NSWSC 390).